hk0thari/Text-Analyser/README.md

 This project was made to analyse the frequency of characters used by authors in various languages.
+Originally made as a school project in 2023.

 It produces graphs comparing authors in each language and even comparisons across languages This is done through a webscraper to download and store books from [Project Gutenberg](https://www.gutenberg.org/) in different languages